-Particulars As a t
+Particulars As at As at

 June 30, 2018 March 31, 2018

-Carrying value at the beginning of the period 4,539 4,470
+Balance at the beginning of the period 4,539 4,470

-Translation differences 87 69
+Translation Adjustment Loss/(Gain) (87) (69)

-Carrying value at the end of the period 4,626 4,539
+Balance at the end of the period 4,626 4,539

 For the purpose of impairment testing, goodwill acquired in a business combination is allocated to the Cash Generating Units (CGU) or groups of CGUs, which benefit from the synergies of the acquisition.
 The Chief Operating Decision Maker reviews the goodwill for any impairment at the operating segment level, which is represented through groups of CGUs.